 Although the 265 ft (ca. 80 m) tall bell tower or the Campanile was a part of the original design of the Duomo, construction of the campanile was only initiated in 1334 when Giotto di Bondone was put in charge of the Duomo’s construction.
 Giotto concentrated almost exclusively on the Campanile and built its foundations and the first level.
-Upon his demise, the work passed on to his assistant Andrea Pisano, who faithfully followed Giotto’s design.
+Upon his demise, the work was passed on to his assistant Andrea Pisano, who faithfully followed Giotto’s design.
 Pisano perished when the black death swept through Europe in 1348 and construction halted for two years during the devastating pandemic.
-Francesco Talenti ultimately took over the project and built the uppermost levels of the Campanile making some revisions to the original design to ensure stability and rectify miscalculations of his predecessors.
+Francesco Talenti ultimately took over the project and built the uppermost levels of the Campanile making some revisions to the original design to ensure stability and rectify the miscalculations of his predecessors.
 The campanile was completed in 1359.

 The Campanile reiterates the tricolor stone inlay pattern of the Duomo and is similarly adorned in an intricate design, relief panels, and statuary honoring the important city guilds and also depicting biblical and historical scenes.

-The Battistero di San Giovanni is believed to have been built over the ruins of a 4th-century temple dedicated to Roman God, Mars.
+The Battistero di San Giovanni (Baptistery of Saint John) is believed to have been built over the ruins of a 4th-century temple dedicated to the Roman God, Mars.
 It was designated a minor basilica and was eventually consecrated as Florence’s Baptistery in 1128, dedicated to San Giovanni or Saint John, the patron saint of Florence.
 All Florentine Catholics were baptized here up to the end of the 19th century, including poet Dante Alighieri who made a reference to it in his Divine Comedy.
 It is believed to be the oldest religious site in Florence.

 The Baptistery has an octagonal sandstone structure, clad in geometrical patterns of white Carrara and green serpentine.
 This is the only one of the three structures without the red limestone inlay.
 The octagonal form is an early Christian tradition that is symbolic of the eighth day when Christ was resurrected, a reference to the rite of baptism.
 There is a gallery in the upper register, which supports the dome that was surmounted with an octagonal lantern around 1150.

 The original structure was covered in the signs of the Zodiac and other pre-Christian motifs, however, it was renovated to accommodate Christian subjects.
 There are bas-reliefs and statuary depicting religious and historical themes, geometrical patterns, gilded capitals, and marble pilasters.
 The mosaic work in the interior of the dome is most notable and includes scenes from the Old and New Testaments including the life of Joseph, John the Baptist, as well as the Last Judgement.
-The mosaic work commenced around 1270 and was a challenging though an ultimately rewarding undertaking.
+The mosaic work commenced around 1270 and was a challenging but ultimately rewarding undertaking.

 The Baptistery features three historically significant gilded bronze doors on the North, South, and East sides.
 Each of the three doors was originally located on the Eastern side, leading to the entrance of the Duomo.
 The oldest door, now on the Southern side, was created by Andrea Pisano.
 He completed the door in the year 1330, featuring 28 panels with scenes of the life of Saint John.

-In the early 15th century, Arte del Calimala or the Wool Merchants’ Guild announced a public competition to commission the Northern doors of the
+In the early 15th century, Arte del Calimala, or the Wool Merchants’ Guild announced a public competition to commission the Northern doors of the

 Baptistery.
 Amongst the many contenders, the two forerunners were Lorenzo Ghiberti and Filippo Brunelleschi.
 Ghiberti’s submission was ultimately favored and adopted.
 It consisted of 20 quatrefoils panels with scenes from the Life of Christ, the Four Evangelists, and the Doctors of the Church.

-Ghiberti also created what is now the Eastern Door.
+Ghiberti also created what is now the Eastern door.
 This exquisite door comprises ten rectangular bas-relief panels, depicting various important scenes of the Old Testament as well as bronze busts of illustrious Florentines, including Ghiberti himself.
 Unlike his previous door for the Baptistery (that now faces North), Ghiberti was given artistic freedom with this door.
 The skilled combination of high and low relief demonstrates Ghiberti’s ability to convey linear perspective and is among the most famous artworks in the world.
 Michelangelo famously described these doors as the Gates of Paradise.